polyadic/funcky/README.md

 Eff is inspired by the Eff programming language and the implementation of Algebraic Effects.
 It's only purpose is the handling of side effects and using the await syntax in a very elegant way.

-We think the approach is very nice but cumbersome in usage, however we really love the appraoch with the await syntax.
+We think the approach is very nice but cumbersome in usage, however we really love the approach with the await syntax.
 The library is very specialised an can be used in combination with any other functional style library.

 ### [MoreLinq](https://github.com/morelinq/MoreLINQ/)